Kalki Subramaniam

-Kalki Subramaniam is a transgender rights activist, artist, actress, writer, inspirational speaker and entrepreneur from Tamil Nadu.
+Kalki Subramaniam is a transgender rights activist, social worker, artist, actress, writer, inspirational speaker and entrepreneur from Tamil Nadu.
+She is the founder of Sahodari Foundation, a pioneer organization in India working for transgender persons visibility and empowerment.
+She is also the southern region representative and member of the National Council for Transgender Persons in India.

 Early life

 Kalki was born in Pollachi, a town in Tamil Nadu.
-Born into a working-class family, Kalki was an academically bright student and topped her class.
+Born into a working-class family, Kalki was an academically bright student.
 Kalki holds two master's degrees: Masters in Journalism Mass Communication and Masters in International Relations.
 During her postgraduate studies, she started publishing a monthly magazine in Tamil for transgender women called Sahodari (which means sister).
 This is the first Tamil magazine published for transgender people in India.
 Kalki also lived in Auroville for many years.

 Activism

 From 2005, Kalki has campaigned for transgender rights in India.
 She is known for her innovative activism using technology, art, films, and literature as tools to voice for transgender empowerment.
 She was one of India's well-known campaigners behind the Supreme Court of India's judgment legalizing transgender identity.
 In 2009 when a popular matrimonial website rejected the matrimonial listing of a transgender woman, she took it as a challenge and launched India's first matrimonial website for transgender people.
-The project was later closed due to lack of financial support.
+The project was hailed as a bold attempt in upholding transgender people's rights.
 She has created more than 12 documentary films on LGBT rights and has also appeared in international documentary films.
 In 2010, she trained many underprivileged transgender women in community journalism and encouraged them to make short documentary films telling their own stories.
 When she lived in Auroville, she protested against encroachments of village lands by Auroville.
 In October 2019, Kalki organised the first LGBTQI pride march in Coimbatore city of Tamil Nadu.

 Entrepreneurial ventures

 In 2008, Kalki founded the Sahodari Foundation, an organization that advocates for transgender people in India.
-In 2017, Subramaniam found the Transhearts art project, through which she has trained more than 200 transgender people in creating expressive artworks supporting their livelihood through workshops.
+In 2017, Subramaniam found the Thoorikai art project, through which she has trained more than 200 transgender people in creating expressive artworks supporting their livelihood through workshops.

 Film career

 In 2011, Kalki starred in a lead role in a Tamil film, Narthagi, which focused around the lives of transgender people.
-She made a special appearance in the 2018 film Sarkar in the song "Oru Viral Puratchi" which made her very popular.
+She made a special appearance in the 2018 film Sarkar in the song "Oru Viral Puratchi".
 She is the first transgender woman in India to do a lead role in a motion picture.
-In 2019, Subramaniam acted in a lead role in a parallel Hindi feature film named Kalashnikov - The Lone Wolf which won the best film jury honours at the Dada Saheb Phalke Film Festival.
+In 2019, Subramaniam acted in a lead role in a parallel Hindi feature film named Kalashnikov - The Lone Wolf.